SabenKassenov/connectfouraicoachpro/README.md

 - premium user experience design

 The project was intentionally designed not as a simple game clone, but as a scalable AI-powered gaming platform.
+The product is designed for players who want both entertainment and strategic improvement

 ---